Dimanjan/blenderpython/README.md

 # blenderpython

-This script will create a cube animation in blender.
+This codes are for scripted animation in blender.